rohitmt/technical-paper/README.md

           ```
                 0
            ```
-      1. **int data type :** It is a 32-bit signed two’s complement integer.
+      1. **int data type :** It is a 32-bit signed 2’s complement integer.

            **Syntax :**
            ```